brotkrueml/typo3-feed-generator/Documentation/Installation/Index.rst

 ============

 .. note::
-   The extension in version |release| supports TYPO3 v12 LTS and TYPO3 v13 LTS.
+   The extension in version |release| supports TYPO3 v13 LTS and TYPO3 v14.

 .. attention::
    The extension is under development and in beta state.